pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 hmm_logp_value_grad_op = HmmLogpValueGradOp()
 ```

-We check again that we can take the gradient using Aesara `grad` interface
+We check again that we can take the gradient using PyTensor `grad` interface

 ```{code-cell} ipython3
 emission_signal_variable = at.as_tensor_variable(emission_signal_true)